Tigermilk: Composition

-Author Dave Thompson, in his book Alternative Rock (2000), called it as a "gentle masterpiece, utterly in debt to Nick Drake (and a bit of Donovan too)".
+Author Dave Thompson, in his book Alternative Rock (2000), called Tigermilk a "gentle masterpiece, utterly in debt to Nick Drake (and a bit of Donovan too)".
 He said "The State I Am In", the album's opening track, "buoys the occasional sag; that and the slickly loose instrumentation, harmonies which haunt the fringe of fear, and a wealth of emotionally crippled reflection."
 Nine of the ten songs featured on the album were recorded live over a three-day period, followed by two days of mixing.
 The only track not recorded during these sessions, "Electronic Renaissance", originated as a demo Murdoch made at Beatbox using Cubase, and was mastered directly from a cassette recording Murdoch had made of the song being played on a local radio station, hence its lo-fidelity sound.
 Due to its stylistic difference from the other songs, its inclusion on the album initially proved controversial.

 Release

 Electric Honey issued Tigermilk in mid-1996, initially limited to 1,000 copies, which sold out in months.
 The band received praise from BBC radio DJs John Peel and Mark Radcliffe, subsequently earning them a radio session for the latter DJ in July 1996.
 Colburn said "then record companies and fans started calling, and we thought 'My God, what have we done?
 They soon signed to the London-based label Jeepster Records.
 Tigermilk was reissued in 1999; by this point, copies of the original were being sold for $600.

-The album's cover photograph was taken by Murdoch and features his girlfriend Joanne Kenney.
+The album's cover photograph was taken by Murdoch and features his then-girlfriend Joanne Kenney.
 Kenney also appeared on the cover of the Dog on Wheels EP.

 Legacy

 Tigermilk was well-received upon its initial release, and earned a glowing review from Scottish culture magazine The List, who gave the band their first national press.
 The album has since sold over 124,000 copies.
 Pitchfork included "The State I Am In" at number 17 on their Top 200 Tracks of the 1990s.
-The album was included in the book 1001 Albums You Must Hear Before You Die.

 An eBay charity auction of the stuffed animal in the cover art of the Tigermilk album in 2019 was won by Lisa Carr of Washington, DC.
 Lisa Carr had also previously won an auction for bandleader Stuart Murdoch's car in 2002 and an auction of the stuffed animal on the cover of Dog on Wheels in 2004.